leplatrem/person-api/README.md

 # Mozilla Change Integration Service PersonAPI

-This is a proof of concept.
-Not ready for use outside of Core IAM team.

 __Description:__

 This API will return profiles as they are stored in the dynamodb table.
 Currently only two scopes for non